qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/server/getting_started.rst

     }
  }

-Thanks to Oslandia for granting the content of `their tutorial <https://oslandia.com/en/2018/11/23/deploying-qgis-server-with-systemd/>`_.
+Thanks to Oslandia for sharing `their tutorial <https://oslandia.com/en/2018/11/23/deploying-qgis-server-with-systemd/>`_.

 Xvfb
 ----